The Cliffs Kangaroo Island

 Kingscote Wharf Precinct

-Development Status: Open for Expressions of Interest
+Development Status: Available for purchase.

-The Kingscote Wharf precinct will continue to remain on the open market to leverage any ongoing and enhanced investor interest in the Island.
+Progress: The Kingscote Wharf precinct will continue to remain on the open market to leverage any ongoing and enhanced investor interest in the Island.
 Where proponents are existing tenants on the Wharf, current agreements will remain in place.

 More information: Office of the Commissioner for Kangaroo Island Website

 American River Resort

 American River Resort is being developed in two phases by City and Central Consulting Pty Ltd on 100 acres overlooking the American River.